Stability of Chandrasekhar's nonlinear force-free fields

 \subsection{Chandrasekhar's nonlinear force-free fields}

 Recent computer simulations \cite{YRH}, \cite{PWHG}, and \cite{PCRH} demonstrated that turbulent flows relax toward \textit{nonlinear} force-free fields rather than linear force-free fields (Taylor states).
-In a uniform field, they have compactly supported two flux tubes with opposite signs.
-The presence of such coherent structures is attributed to integrand $A\cdot B$ redistribution, and sub-helicities are still regarded as important quantities \cite{Yeates}, \cite{FL22}.
+The observed nonlinear force-free fields have compactly supported current fields with opposite signs in a uniform magnetic field.
+Such coherent structures are attributed to integrand $A\cdot B$ redistribution, and sub-helicities are still regarded as essential quantities \cite{Yeates}, \cite{FL22}.
 They could be used as constraints in an extension of Woltjer's principle to nonlinear force-free fields \cite{T74}, \cite{T86}, \cite{Laurence91}, \cite[Section 4]{Yeates} although such a variational principle is unknown.